AkhilSundar123/EmployeeManagementSystem/README.md

 It is RESTFUL APIs for managing a database of Employees and Department.

-Created two entities Employee and Department.<br />
+- Created two entities Employee and Department.<br />
-Created APIs for supporting POST, PUT, DELETE and GET operations on the employee and related objects. <br />
+- Created APIs for supporting POST, PUT, DELETE and GET operations on the employee and related objects. <br />
-Used Servlet 3.0 Container.<br />
+- Used Servlet 3.0 Container.<br />
-- #### Language - Java 7
+- #### Language: Java 7
-- #### Server - Apache Tomcat 7
+- #### Server: Apache Tomcat 7

 ## Show all Employees.
 Returns json data about all employees.